How effective is chemotherapy, really?

-Nowhere in the study does it say that the 3,306 patients (2.1%) that made it to the five year mark were actually cancer free.
+Nowhere in the study does it say that the 3,306 patients (2.1%) who made it to the five year mark were actually cancer free.

-I would really like to see a follow up on how many of the 5-year survivors actually lived to the 10 year mark.
+I would love to see a follow up on how many of the 5-year survivors actually lived to the 10 year mark.
 I imagine the results would be even more brutal.